DodgyBadger/GPT2DB/README.md

 If you are among the first few people attempting to recreate this, there might be some errors in the instructions.
 Let me know and I'll fix it.

-This template will work with any database that provides API endpoints.
+This concept should work with any database that provides API endpoints.
 There is nothing special about MongoDB.
 They just have a generous free tier and I like the simplicity of NoSQL databases.

 The semantic search implementation is a bit hit or miss.
 It's great for finding a specific recipe without remembering the exact name, but not so good for finding categories (e. g. find desserts).
 For that I get better results asking the GPT to get all recipes and then suggest desserts from that.
 More experimentation is needed.